 Mr. Acevedo also served as the interim supervising attorney for the Legal Aid Society’s Homeless Rights Project, where he represented homeless families with children.
 He worked as an associate with J. Bruce Maffeo, a preeminent New York criminal defense attorney, and was involved in a number of notable criminal trials, including the Flight 800 case and the corruption trial of the former mayor of Bridgeport, Connecticut.
 Mr. Acevedo has also been appellate counsel in a number of

 high profile appeals and some of his cases have been featured on CBS' 48 Hours.

-For a number of years, Mr. Acevedo was an adjunct professor at Fordham University School of Law, where he taught ethics and public interest law.
+Mr. Acevedo was an adjunct professor at Fordham University School of Law, where he taught ethics and public interest law.
 Mr. Acevedo was also an instructor and the Assistant Program Coordinator for the New York State Department of Correctional Services’ Paralegal Training Program, an intensive six-month program taught at the infamous Sing Sing Correctional Facility and sponsored by the Pace School of Law.
-The program was the first in the nation to teach law to inmates and correctional officers in the same classroom setting.
-Mr. Acevedo was also co-counsel for numerous renowed street artists in their attempt to save 5Pointz, the outdoor aerosol art center in Long Island City, New York that was considered the world's premier graffiti mecca.
-Mr. Acevedo is widely renowed for his knowledge and expertise on New York State's prison and parole systems and the rights of inmates and individuals with criminal histories.
+The program was the first in the nation to teach law to inmates and corrections officers in the same classroom setting.
+Mr. Acevedo was also co-counsel for numerous renowned street artists in their attempt to save 5Pointz, the outdoor aerosol art center in Long Island City, New York that was considered the world's premier graffiti mecca.
+Mr. Acevedo is widely recognized for his knowledge and expertise on New York State's prison and parole systems and the rights of inmates and justice involved individuals.